fish-shell/fish-shell/doc_src/tutorial.rst

 .. role:: param
 .. role:: param-valid-path

-You'll quickly notice that fish performs syntax highlighting as you type.
+You'll quickly notice that ghoti performs syntax highlighting as you type.
 Invalid commands are colored red by default:

 .. parsed-literal::
     :class: highlight